-Hi I am Kerri, I am a UKCC Level 2 BHS accredited Coach and iv been working at Grove House stables since October.
-My role includes Coaching, caring for the great horses here and I have a large part in delivering the alternative provisions and BHS Changing Lives Program.
+Hi I am Kerri, I am a UKCC Level 2 BHS accredited Coach and I've been working at Grove House Stables since October 2019.
+My role includes coaching, caring for the great horses here and I have a large part in delivering the alternative provisions and BHS Changing Lives Program.

-Prior to working here iv gained my teaching experience coaching at different yards, freelance teaching and teaching for our local pony club branch.
+Prior to working here I've gained my teaching experience coaching at different yards, freelance teaching and teaching for our local Pony Club branch.
 I have worked as a rider on a few professional yards where I gained great experience, my roles included exercising the horses, competing and producing them for sale.

 I have been lucky enough to have been brought up always having ponies so I can massively relate to all the horse mad kids out there.
 As a young rider I was always very competitive and always looked for ways to develop.
 Show Jumping has always been the discipline for me, since age 15 I have competed at an affiliated level, qualifying for Blue Chip, Amateur Finals and Scope Show Jumping Festival.

 I started at GHS in November 2017, as a temporary office assistant, but now I am the Liveries Manager.

 Grove House Stables is my first employment within the equine industry and I am really enjoying the role.
 I am learning every day and love developing and expanding my knowledge in all aspects of horse care and riding.